The X-ray edge singularity in Quantum Dots: Absorption spectrum

-In the following, we will extend the known results to the whole parameter regime including also the case where $\varepsilon_f\leq 0$.
-Although the problem is in principle quadratic, the mathematical difficulty stems from the fact that in contrast to the original X-ray edge problem an additional \emph{dynamical} degree of freedom, the local $d$ level, is switched on.
 Due to the quadratic nature of the problem, the final and initial Hamiltonians are both bilinear in fermionic operators, the characteristic function $G(t)$, that is a thermal expectation value of exponentials in $H_i$ and $H_f$, can be reduced to a single-particle problem.
-As has been shown recently, functions such as $G(t)$ can be represented as determinants~\cite{Levitov,Klich} \beq G(t)=\mathrm{det}M, \:\: M=1-f+fS, \eeq of matrices in the single-particle space.
-The matrix $S$ with matrix elements \beq S_{ll'}=\langle |c_l \hat{S} c_{l'}^\dag |\rangle , \:\: \hat{S}=e^{iH_i t} e^{-iH_ft}, \:\: l,l'=k,d, \eeq where $|\rangle$ is the true vacuum without any fermion, is essentially determined by the single-particle subspace of the S-matrix $\hat{S}$.
-Their matrix elements reduce to the retarded Green's functions of the final Hamiltonian up to a phase.
+Functions such as $G(t)$ can be represented in terms of determinants~\cite{Levitov,Combescot,Klich} \beq G(t)=\mathrm{det}M, \:\: M=1-f+f R, \eeq of matrices in the single-particle space due to the Slater determinant structure of the initial state.
+The matrix $R$ with matrix elements \beq R_{ll'}=\langle |c_l \hat{R} c_{l'}^\dag |\rangle , \:\: \hat{R}=e^{iH_i t} e^{-iH_ft}, \:\: l,l'=k,d, \eeq where $|\rangle$ is the true vacuum without any fermion, is essentially determined by the single-particle subspace of $\hat{R}$.
+The operator $\hat R$ can be idenitified as the time evolution operator of $H=H_f$ in the interaction representation with respect to the free Hamiltonian $H_0=H_i$.
+The matrix elements of $R$ reduce to the retarded Green's functions of the final Hamiltonian up to a phase.
 The initial state is encoded in the matrix $f$: \beq f_{dd}=1,\:f_{dk}=f_{kd}=0,\:\: f_{kk'}=\delta_{kk'}\theta(-k). \eeq It will be convenient to separate the dynamics of the additional dynamical degree of freedom, the local $d$ level, from the dynamics of the conduction band electrons.
-For that purpose, we write the matrix $M$ in a block notation \beq M= \eeq where \beq A=M_{dd},\: B_k=M_{dk}, \: C_k=M_{kd},\: D_{kk'}=M_{kk'} \eeq such that one obtains by use of an elementary property of the determinant: \beq G(t)=\mathrm{det} M=(A-BD^{-1}C) \: \mathrm{det} D. \eeq The matrix $D$ now only includes reservoir states such that $\mathrm{det}D$ can be calculated with techniques known from the original X-ray edge problem.
+For that purpose, we write the matrix $M$ in a block notation \beq M= \eeq where \beq A=M_{dd},\: B_k=M_{dk}, \: C_k=M_{kd},\: D_{kk'}=M_{kk'} \eeq such that one obtains by use of an elementary property of the determinant: \beq G(t)=\mathrm{det} M=(A-BD^{-1}C) \: \mathrm{det} D \eeq where $B D^{-1}C=\sum_{kk'} B_k D^{-1}_{kk'} C_{k'}$ is a scalar.
+Note that this separation of one degree freedom is formally similar to the treatment of a bound state in the X-ray edge problem in Ref.~\cite{dAmbrumenil}.
+However, in the present setup the additional $d$ level is a dynamical degree of freedom whereas a bound state is a static object.
+The matrix $D$ now only includes reservoir states such that $\mathrm{det}D$ can be calculated with techniques known from the original X-ray edge problem.
 But the separation of the reservoir and $d$ level degrees of freedom comes at the cost of finding the inverse $D^{-1}$ of an infintely large matrix.
-Using a technique by d'Ambrumenil and Muzykantskii~\cite{dAmbrumenil}, however, the evaluation of the determinant of $D$ is equivalent to finding its inverse $D^{-1}$.
+Using the Riemann-Hilbert method by d'Ambrumenil and Muzykantskii~\cite{dAmbrumenil}, however, the evaluation of the determinant of $D$ is equivalent to finding its inverse $D^{-1}$.
+In the context of the response of a fermionic system subject to a local perturbation, the auxiliary Riemann-Hilbert problem first appeared in Ref.~\cite{Adamov_Muzykantskii}.
+Later, it has been used in the theory of full counting statistics~\cite{Muzykantskii_Adamov} and for the X-ray edge problem~\cite{dAmbrumenil,Braunecker} even under nonequilibrium conditions~\cite{FES_nonequilibrium}.
+In the context of quantum inverse scattering problems the Riemann-Hilbert problem is a well-established technique for evaluating determinants~\cite{quantum_inverse}.